Groups are the container mechanism by which HDF5 files are organized. From

 the “keys” are the names of group members, and the “values” are the members

 Group objects also contain most of the machinery which makes HDF5 useful.
 The File object does double duty as the HDF5 root group, and serves as your entry point into the file:

->>> f = h5py.File('foo.hdf5','w') >>> f.name '/' >>> f.keys()
+>>> f = h5py.File('foo.hdf5','w') >>> f.name '/' >>> list(f.keys())

 New groups are easy to create: